SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-e.g., drag the "amount" elements replace with "Project End Date" in details variable settings.
+For example, drag the "amount" element to replace "Project End Date" in details variable settings.

 <br>
   <p align="center">